induktio/thinker/Details.md

 5. All expansion related content can be disabled by using the `smac_only` setting, see further below.
 6. AI mineral/nutrient production cost factors for each difficulty level can be changed from the `cost_factor` setting.
 Does not affect other difficulty related modifiers.
 7. Content (non-drone) base population for each difficulty level can be adjusted from `content_pop_player` and `content_pop_computer` variables.
 By default these have the same values than vanilla game mechanics.
 8. New `wold_map_labels` feature draws a white marker around the population label of HQ bases to identify them more easily.
 Bases in golden age are also highlighted with a yellow label.
+Bases that have Flechette Defense System or Geo Survey Pods are highlighted with a blue label.
 9. New `auto_relocate_hq` feature imports a game mechanic from Civilization 3 where lost/captured headquarters are automatically moved to another suitable base.

 Improved unit movement
 ======================
 Since v2.3 Thinker also controls the movement of nearly all combat units, not just non-combat units like formers or colony pods.
 AI code for land, sea and air units has been almost entirely rewritten.
 The only major exception here are any units with the missile chassis which are still handled by the default AI.
 Note that the interceptor behaviour for AI air units is not implemented, so they will not activate needlejets to intercept enemy units during the other factions turn.
-For balance reasons it is recommended to disable Copter chassis in any case.

 Another novel addition has been naval invasions executed by the AI.
 This has been traditionally been a weak spot for many AIs since they lack the coordination between many units to pull off such strategies.
 Thinker however is capable of gathering an invasion fleet with many transports and using other warships as cover to move them to a landing zone.
+Warships will also use artillery attack on various targets much more than usual.

 Thinker prioritizes naval invasions if the closest enemy is located on another continent.
 Otherwise, most of the focus is spent on building land and air units.
 At any given time, only one priority landing zone can be active for the AI.
 Maximum distance for invasions depends slightly on pathfinding but it should be possible on all Huge maps.